justinbourb/myscripts/HoI3_miscellaneous_rebalanced/readme.md

 A) building rebalanced:

-  1) reduce build time for industry, infrastructure and ports
+  1) reduce build time for industry, infrastructure, radar and ports
+  2) increase build time to 700 for underground, I find this mechanic too annoying